Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 [GitHub Actions](https://docs.github.com/en/actions) is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline when using GitHub.
 You can create workflows that build and test every pull request to your repository or deploy merged pull requests to production.

-After initially setting up your project, you can set up a GitHub Action to automate your subsequent deployments with Wrangler.
+After setting up your project initially, you can set up a GitHub Action to automate your subsequent deployments with Wrangler.

 ### Add Cloudflare credentials to GitHub secrets